 The Smug Fig

-With a revamped shipping container set-up in the midst of a banging nursery, The Smug Fig is a lush and leafy favourite among East Brisbane locals.
+With a brand new location in Stones Corner, The Smug Fig is a lush and leafy favourite among east side locals.
 They spruik an all day menu with standouts that include a halloumi stack, a pesto scramble, Mexican-style tater tots and southern fried chicken and waffles.
-They even sell plants for you to spruce up your digs making them the perfect millennial weekend paradise.
-That’s why they’re so smug, clearly
+They even sell plants (now in the plant store next door) for you to spruce up your digs making them the perfect millennial weekend paradise.
+That’s why they’re so smug, clearly.

 Banter Coffee House

-As Deedot’s sister location, Banter offers one of the most comprehensive all day menus we’ve ever seen.
-With extravagant features like the ocean trout omelette, a katsu pork belly benedict and taro pancakes, it’s literally impossible to be bored by their offerings.
+Way out bayside, Banter offers one of the most comprehensive all day menus we’ve ever seen.
+With extravagant features like the truffled mushrooms on polenta cakes, strawberry shortcake French toast and sweet corn fritters, it’s literally impossible to be bored by their offerings.
 That said, they’ll happily whip you up a sage and reliable avo smash or big brekky no wukkas.
 All served with a side of smashing brew and some quality chat.